deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.

 For other computer vision tasks, you should implement a Deepchecks CustomMetric.
-A Deepchecks CustomMetric must inherit from :class:`deepchecks.vision.metric_utils.CustomMetric` and implement the following methods:
+A Deepchecks CustomMetric is an object that calculates a metric by accumulating information about the labels and predictions batch by batch, and then computing the metric once all batches have been processed.
+The metric must inherit from :class:`deepchecks.vision.metric_utils.CustomMetric` and implement the following methods:
 ``reset``, ``update`` and ``compute``:
     * ``reset`` - Resets the metric to its initial state, resets any internal variables.
+Called to initialize and after each call to ``compute`` to reset the metric to a clean state.
-    * ``update`` - Updates the metric's internal state based on the provided labels and predictions.
+    * ``update`` - Called once for each batch in the data, this method updates the metric's internal state based on the labels and predictions of one batch.
 The method's signature should be ``update(self, output)``, where output is a tuple containing first ``y_pred`` which is the model's output and second ``y_true`` is the ground truth, both given  as lists of numpy objects, adhering to the :doc:`deepchecks format </user-guide/vision/supported_tasks_and_formats>`.
 For example, a object detection label would be a list where each element is a numpy array of bounding boxes annotations, and the prediction would be a list where each element is a numpy array of bounding boxes predictions, both in the :doc:`deepchecks format </user-guide/vision/supported_tasks_and_formats>`.
     * ``compute`` - Returns the metric's value based on the internal state.
 Can be either a single number, or a numpy array of containing a number for each class.
+This method is called only once, after all batches have been processed.

 The ``update`` method is called on each batch of data, and the ``compute`` method is called to compute the final metric.